jgustavoj/jgustavoj/README.md

 - 👋 Hello, I’m Gus!
 - 👀 I work in web/software development.
-I've worked with React, C#, Python, Terraform, Azure and AWS.
+I've worked with React, C#, Python, Terraform, Azure and AWS
-- 🌱 I’m currently adding some new skills: Golang, Gatsby.js
+- 🌱 I’m currently adding some new skills: Golang
-- 👨‍💻 On the side, I work on building websites for small businesses.

 <!---
 - 📫 How to reach me: